 Before we get into strategies to increase CTE enrollment, we want to disprove those misconceptions about CTE.
 A few years ago, the U.S. Department of Education published findings on the long-term effect of student participation in CTE programs.
 See the data story here.

 8 years after high school graduation, those with a CTE focus (2 or more courses in a specific program of study) had higher median annual earnings.
 Plus, CTE concentrators were more likely to graduate high school and more likely to enroll in postsecondary education.

-And yet, while 77% of students had taken at least one CTE course throughout high school, only 37% pursued a CTE focus over those four years.
+The data tell us that success follows CTE students.
+And yet, while the U.S. DoE’s study found 77% of students had taken at least one CTE course throughout high school, only 37% pursued a CTE focus over those four years.

 So how do we get more students to focus on CTE?

 Who can make it happen: Administrators, Communications & Marketing Teams

 Let’s start with perhaps the simplest fix: exposure to your CTE program.
 You may have an excellent program offering a variety of career focuses, work-based learning opportunities, post-secondary incentives, and hands-on skill learning.
 Students who have gone through the program have found long-term success in their career pathways.
 You’re doing everything right, except…

 Your students (and their parents) simply may not know all that’s being offered.

 Consider these scenarios below as a litmus test for how well you’re creating exposure for your CTE program: